 When I get bored, I feel a bit guilty.
 You know, so many things to do, so little time.
 How can I get bored when there is so much I can experience, check out, play, connect, communicate, share, etc.?
 There are hours of music, dozens of movies, innumerable articles, many books, and so on that I have yet to experience that were recommended by my friends.
 Time is already running so short that I think my life is not long enough to adequately consume these while doing justice to each, and I am getting bored with nothing to do?!
 That’s the guilt.
 But yes, I still do, and nothing alters that fundamental truth.

 All boredom is a problem of the engagement of attention.
-Technological advances have exponentially increased the “price” of our attention, because attention is a limited resource.
+Technological advances have exponentially increased the “price”, or threshold, of our attention.
 Earlier, it was relatively easy for a phone call to get one’s full and undivided attention, because it was competing with few other distractions.
 Today, it is perceived as a nuisance because our attention is already devoted to other things at the time.

 True boredom is when we do not wish to pay attention to anything or anybody.